Who We Are

 • Betty Ann Lowell

 Betty Ann and her husband Ernie moved to Murrells Inlet in 2022 and are enjoying a new season of life in the South.
-Betty Ann leads our Godly Play ministry for children, helps with congregational care, and enjoys serving wherever the Spirit leads.
+Betty Ann serves as the Pastor for Family Formation.
+She leads St. Brigid’s Chapel, our discipleship ministry for our children, and helps with congregational care.

 Mission Council